Qwertymegaforce/advanced_todolist/README.md

 # advanced_todolist
-This is the test test project advanced to-do list.
+This is the test project advanced to-do list.